jgotoh/distributed-frp-dunai/README.md

 ## network-transport-tcp

-The library uses a modified version of the package `network-transport-tcp`.
-The modified version updated the `network` dependency to version 3 and removed the upper bounds of the `async` package to support newer versions of GHC.
+The library uses a modified version of the package `network-transport-tcp` with an updated dependency to the `network` package to version 3.

-However removing the upper bounds of `async` lead to a failed test (TestTCP.hs:testUnnecessaryConnect), so extra care should be taken to not reconnect to a socket already connected to.